eejai42/conceptual-model-completeness-conjecture-toe-meta-model/research/thatconference/SSoT/README.md

 ## Entity: ConferenceDay

 **Description**: Represents a single day in the conference schedule.
-Tied to date(s), and contains references to sessions, breaks, or special events.
+Tied to date(s), references sessions, breaks, or special events.

 ### Fields
 - **id**